Lucy Frazer: Parliamentary career

 Frazer supported the UK remaining within the European Union prior to the 2016 referendum.
 In July 2016, she became Parliamentary Private Secretary to the Paymaster General and Minister for the Cabinet Office, Ben Gummer.

+At the snap 2017 general election, Frazer was re-elected, increasing her share of the vote to 53.3% and decreasing her majority to 16,158.

 Frazer put forward a Private Member's Bill to Parliament for making upskirting an offence in England and Wales; this attained Royal Assent on 12 February 2019.
-Before the Act was passed, the common law offence of outraging public decency might have been applicable.

-She was appointed Parliamentary Under-Secretary of State for Justice in January 2018, before being promoted Solicitor General for England and Wales in May 2019.
+Frazer was appointed Parliamentary Under-Secretary of State for Justice in January 2018, before being promoted Solicitor General for England and Wales in May 2019.

 On 25 July 2019, Prime Minister Boris Johnson appointed Frazer as Minister of State for Prisons.
 She was then temporarily reappointed as Solicitor General when Suella Braverman took maternity leave in March 2021, being sworn of the Privy Council.
-Frazer returned to her role as Minister of State for Prisons upon Braverman's return from leave on 10 September 2021.
+Frazer returned to her role as Minister of State for Prisons upon Braverman's return on 10 September 2021.

+At the 2019 general election, Frazer was again re-elected, decreasing her share of the vote to 50% and decreasing her majority to 11,490.

 On 16 September 2021, Frazer was promoted Financial Secretary to the Treasury.

-In November 2021 it was claimed by the Liberal Democrat MP, Sarah Olney, that Frazer had a conflict of interest in respect of a contract held by her husband's company to supply temporary staff to government departments.
-It had previously been disclosed that six of these workers had been employed using a "controversial tax-avoidance scheme".
+In November 2021, the Liberal Democrat MP, Sarah Olney, claimed that Frazer had a conflict of interest because of a contract held by her husband's company to supply temporary staff to government departments and that six of these workers had been employed using a "controversial tax-avoidance scheme".

 In June 2022, Frazer declared her support for Johnson in the 2022 vote of confidence in his Conservative Party leadership.

 Frazer served as Minister of State for Transport from September to October 2022.

 On 26 October 2022, following the election of Rishi Sunak as Prime Minister, Frazer was appointed Minister of State for Housing and Planning.
-In the February 2023 cabinet reshuffle, Frazer joined the Cabinet of the United Kingdom as Secretary of State for Culture, Media and Sport.
+In the February 2023 Cabinet reshuffle, Frazer joined HM Cabinet as Secretary of State for Culture, Media and Sport.

-Personal life

-In 2002, Frazer married David Leigh, now chief executive of a London recruitment company.
-They have two children.
+Following the 2023 local elections, Frazer appeared on the BBC Sunday with Laura Kuenssberg programme saying her party needs to "reflect" upon the poor results.

+Her South East Cambridgeshire constituency was abolished at the 2024 general election, when she stood as a candidate for the new Ely and East Cambridgeshire constituency, which covers much of the same area.
+She lost her seat to the Liberal Democrat Charlotte Cane by a slim margin of 495 votes (0.9%).

+Post-parliamentary career

+Following her defeat at the 2024 general election, Frazer was appointed as a senior adviser at the management consultancy firm McKinsey & Company.